clld/recipes/Grambank/README.md

 ```

 While loading the dataset into SQLite isn't particularly quick, querying the database may make
-be a lot more performant than the equivalent operations using Python.
+be a lot quicker than the equivalent operations using Python.
 So the SQL query in
 [`values_per_area.sql`](values_per_area.sql), which is roughly equivalent to the example above, runs in
 less than 0.1 secs:
 ```bash